The Best Neck Exercise To Do For Relief & Restoration

 This is an important part of exercises we recommend for the cervical spine and has been found in studies to produce both immediate and long term pain relief, leading to an improvement in muscle coordination.

-It was recently shown in Manual Therapy Journal, 2013 Jun 24, that this exercise produced a decrease in neck pain during rest and with pressure placed on the neck structures, producing a significant pain reduction in over 30% of neck pain sufferers.
+- A 2014 study in Manual Therapy Journal, indicated that this exercise produced a decrease in neck pain during rest and with pressure placed on the neck structures, producing a significant pain reduction in over 30% of neck pain sufferers.
 This has confirmed similar results from studies using this exercise in the past.

 Although it is a simple exercise/stretch, it is not so easy to do.
 Practice as much as you can and it will become second nature.
 At that point, it can be done anywhere and anytime.
 It works on the deeper muscles that are responsible for maintaining correct cervical spine cure.

-It also works the neuromuscular control that is of great benefit in managing neck pain conditions and is good for the upper cervical spine that can help with headaches as well.
+It also works the neuromuscular control that is of great benefit in managing neck pain conditions and is good for the upper cervical spine that can help with headaches and posture as well.